sffjunkie/astral/src/doc/index.rst

 ..
 TODO: Add note about accuracy

 ..
-TODO: Add note that sunrise / sunset use refraction but not others.

-..
 TODO: Add note that 0.833 is half sun's disc + refraction adjustment

 Astral v\ |release|